 One of the oldest communities in Southwest Virginia, Tazewell was first named Jeffersonville due to Thomas Jefferson also being elected as the third President of the United States the same year (1799) that the town was founded.
 Eventually renamed Tazewell in 1892, the town is well known for the surrounding scenery.

 For even more stunning scenery around Tazewell, drive the Mountain Heritage Loop and see Burke’s Garden, an ancient mountain that collapsed in on itself, creating a massive bowl in the earth.
 The site is often referred to as “God’s Thumbprint” due to its shape and epic proportions.
-End the loop at the Crab Orchard Museum to learn about the cultural history and mountain heritage prevalent in Southwest Virginia.
+End the loop at the Historic Crab Orchard Museum to learn about the cultural history and mountain heritage prevalent in Southwest Virginia.

-Where to Stay/Eat
+Where to Stay in Tazewell

-Enjoy a rustic yet upscale dining experience at Seven Restaurant in Tazewell or grab a more casual bite at Fisher & Company, a family operated barbecue restaurant housed in an old general store building across the street from the Crab Orchard Museum.
 Stay at Foxtail Orchards Cabins & Campground, located at the gateway to the Back of the Dragon in beautiful Thompson Valley.

 FLOYD

-Floyd Country Store - Friday Night Jamboree
+Floyd Country Store

 Floyd is home to the internationally-renowned Floyd Country Store, a general store that doubles as a live music venue, celebrating Southwest Virginia’s deep musical roots, especially in bluegrass and old-time music.
 Visit on the weekends for the Friday Night Jamboree, a family-friendly live music event that features different artists each week.

-Although only occurring once a year, Floydfest is another music event that draws people to the area from all over the world.
+Although it only occurs once a year, FloydFest is another music event that draws people to the area from all over the world.
 This four-day music festival hosts big name artists like Gov’t Mule, Old Crow Medicine Show, and Foster the People, all set against the awe-inspiring backdrop of the Blue Ridge Mountains.
-In addition to music, the festival offers local arts, food, and craft lessons that give a comprehensive overview of Southwest Virginia culture.
-Make sure to snap a picture at the Floyd LOVEwork at the Jacksonville Center for the Arts, made up of quilts designed and sewed by local quilt makers.

-Where to Stay/Eat
+Where to Stay in Floyd

-Stop in to Dogtown Roadhouse for a meal, or get a quick bite at the Floyd Country Store.
-Get a unique lodging experience when you spend the night at Floyd Yurt Lodging, a 30-foot circular yurt with a full kitchen, bathroom, bedroom, and spacious loft area, or book a stay at the Hotel Floyd, an eco-friendly upscale hotel in Downtown Floyd.
+Get a unique lodging experience when you spend the night at Floyd Yurt Lodging, a 30-foot circular yurt with a full kitchen, bathroom, bedroom, and spacious loft area.
 At night, you can take in the incredible starry skies through a five-foot clear dome in the middle of the yurt roof.
+Or book a stay at the Hotel Floyd, an eco-friendly upscale hotel in Downtown Floyd.

 CLINTWOOD